As an Amazon seller, it’s a competitive market out there.

-Product database is Jungle Scouts tool for finding products.
+The product database is Jungle Scouts’ tool for finding products.

 Their product database has millions of products that they pull directly from Amazon.

-As I mentioned earlier, to manually find products can be quite a task, trawling through loads of categories and sub categories.
+As I mentioned earlier, manually finding products can be tricky, trawling through loads of categories and subcategories.

 You can filter by categories, estimated sales, sales rank, revenue… the list goes on.

-With Keepa you can see the sales rank and price, which is really handy as I explained earlier.
+With Keepa, you can see the sales rank and price, which is handy, as I explained earlier.

-And for experienced sellers, you can often work out rough sales estimates based on a products rank.
+And for experienced sellers, you can often work out rough sales estimates based on the rank of a product.

 But I wouldn’t want to make a product decision based on a rough estimate, would you?

-With Jungle Scout’s formula, they’re able to actually give you an accurate estimate of a products sales and in turn how much revenue it is generating.
+With Jungle Scout’s formula, they’re able to give you an accurate estimate of a product’s sales and, in turn, how much revenue it is generating.

-With Jungle Scout, product research is more focused because you can quickly find products that are making the kind of sales numbers and revenue that you’re looking for…
+With Jungle Scout, product research is more focused because you can quickly find products that make the kind of sales numbers and revenue you’re looking for…

 And if you remember, these are the two main things I look for when doing product research…